-Windows Management Instrumentation Command-line (WMIC) tool is generally used to manage computers running Microsoft Windows.
-This tool was initially designed to run on Windows XP Professional or Windows 2003, but you can use it to get the full information on your current system no matter what windows version you have installed on your PC.
+Windows Management Instrumentation Command-line (WMIC) tool is generally used to manage Microsoft Windows computers.
+This tool was initially designed to run on Windows XP Professional or Windows 2003.
+Still, you can use it to get the complete information on your current system no matter what windows version you have installed on your PC.

 - Type cmd in the textbox & type enter key.

 - Now one new black popup window of command prompt will be displayed on the desktop